avoutic/web-framework/MIGRATE.md

 # v6 release

-Major internal changes to dependency injection
+Major internal changes to move to dependency injection

 As a result:

 * CacheInterface is now called CacheService
 * If you instantiated RedisCache yourself, the constructor has changed.
+* If you instantiated Database yourself, the constructor has changed.
+* WF->throw_exception_on_error() is removed.
+Exception always thrown from AssertService

 # v5 release